 The impact of COVID-19 on running

-Rick Hoving, Sr. Ecommerce Manager at ASICS EMEA, found that the Shoe Finder 1.0 could use a few more optimization steps regarding conversion, traffic, dropout and bounce day.
+Rick Hoving, Sr. Ecommerce Manager at ASICS EMEA, found that the Shoe Finder 1.0 could use a few more optimization steps regarding conversion, traffic, dropout and bounce rate.
 So ASICS and Crobox, the ecommerce product intelligence party with whom ASICS already collaborated, decided to improve the Shoe Finder in early 2020.
-Subsequently, when the COVID-19 crisis hit, that necessity suddenly became much urgent.
-After all, besides home workouts, running became one of the most popular exercises during lockdown, as gyms, sport clubs and outdoor group lessons were closed.
+Subsequently, when the COVID-19 crisis hit, that necessity suddenly became urgent (running became one of the most popular exercises during lockdowns).

 The triptych collaboration

-Shortly prior, Braingineers had established a partnership with ASICS.
-Braingineers, a Dutch scale-up, conducts research into the emotional experience of users by means of neuro usability research.
-The partnership created the opportune moment to create a new tool based on quantitative, technical, psychological and emotional data.
-This marked the advent of the collaboration between ASICS, Crobox and Braingineers.
+Braingineers established a partnership with ASICS to map the emotional experience of users with neuro usability research, with those insights being used as input to create the new Shoe Finder tool, this time based on quantitative, technical, psychological and emotional (customer) data.
+It marked the advent of a successful collaboration between ASICS, Crobox and Braingineers.

 Getting to work

 Using previously acquired insights from Crobox and quantitative data insights from ASICS from the Shoe Finder and its platform, a neuro usability research plan was drawn up.
 The Shoe Finder 1.0 was subjected to research on the question of how users experienced it on an subconscious, emotional level.
 By using EEG (a headset measuring electrical brain-activity for emotion detection), a neuro usability study was conducted to map bottlenecks, emotions and implicit behavior in the customer journey of the Shoe Finder.